Branding is an important part of building your online presence and overall brand. But you may be wondering–what is author branding?

 - Khloe Kardashian’s brand is all about fitness and glamour.
 She uses brighter colours–pretty pinks and blues, and promotes health a lot.

 Now, considering the amount of money and fame behind the Kardashians, they could have gone in any direction they desired and build any brand empire they wanted.
 But they made very selective decisions about how they wanted to represent themselves to the world.
-While their brands do effectively attract their ideal customers (fashion, fitness and beauty lovers), they have also build brands that reflect their personalities and they can feel proud of.
+While their brands do effectively attract their ideal customers (fashion, fitness and beauty lovers), they have also built brands that reflect their personalities and they can feel proud of.

 There are no limitations to how you can build your brand–but it’s important to remember a few key aspects: